Hyardaowyn/softwareconviction/content/posts/effect-of-memory-on-aws-lambda-network-throughput.md

 ## Graphical representation
 ![Execution time vs Configured memory](/ExecutionTimeVSConfiguredMemory.png)
-## Interpretation of the results
+## Interpretation of the Results

 One does not need to be a math-wiz to see where this is going.
 Increasing the memory of the AWS Lambda function, increases throughput drastically.
-These experimental results suggest that network throughput of AWS Lambda is impacted by the memory configuration, which is briefly mentioned [here](https://docs.aws.amazon.com/lambda/latest/operatorguide/computing-power.html).
+These experimental results suggest that network throughput of AWS Lambda is impacted by the memory configuration, briefly mentioned [here](https://docs.aws.amazon.com/lambda/latest/operatorguide/computing-power.html).
-However, since increasing memory also increases CPU, as mentioned in [the docs](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html#configuration-memory-console), it's still possible that the CPU is the bottleneck.
+However, since increasing memory also increases the CPU, as mentioned in [the docs](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html#configuration-memory-console), it's still possible that the CPU is the bottleneck.

-## Cost analysis
+## Cost Analysis
 AWS Lambda will bill you for every GB-s you are using<sup>1</sup>.
-So one would expect that increasing the memory i.e. the GB part of GB-s, increases the cost.
+So one would expect that increasing the memory, i.e. the GB part of GB-s, increases the cost.
 However, this can be offset by the reduced Lambda execution time (the s part of GB-s).
 By increasing the memory from `256 MB` to `1536 MB` the cost dropped because of the reduced execution time.

 ## Benefits